quorten/quorten-blog1/_posts/2019-11-29-key-ctrlr-hw.md

   as would be the case with ghost key detection.

 * Ghost key detection can be implemented by incrementing a counter as we scan the keyboard.
-If any ghost keys are detected, we discard the entire keystate buffer by refusing to increment the CNTR.
+If too many keys are pressed simultaneously and would likely result in ghost keys, we discard the entire keystate buffer by refusing to increment the CNTR.
 To implement this logic proper, we need to allocate extra time cycles, literally like special buffer positions for "ghost keys."
 This is the cycle where the decision is made whether or not to increment CNTR, and to reset the ghost key counter.

   Additionally, we could also encode a special message on the UART to indicate ghost keys were detected and the entire instantaneous